meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-08-26-test-serratia-infections.md

 ---
 layout: post
-title: Test innubila anf falleni Infections with Serratia
+title: Test innubila and falleni Infections with Serratia
 ---

 ## Training on Infections with Serratia on _D. innubila_ and _D. falleni_